RUNNING TRACK ETIQUETTE

 - Do not play music that interferes with others.

 - You must be able to hear!
-If you feel that you just have to wear earbuds while on the track, keep the music really low or only wear one.
+If you feel that you just have to wear earbuds while on the track, keep the music really low and only wear one.

-Many thanks to the readers of CoachingAmericanSoccer.com who contributed to this article.
+Many thanks to the readers of CoachingAmericanSoccer.com who contributed to this article, particularly the runners.

 © Copyright, John C. Harves